XinyangZhu/PCI_Nesh/README.md

 ## How To Run
 0. Download this project and direct into it.
 1. Run 'python webscraper.py'.
 This python file repeatedly (every 60 seconds) scrapes information about target companies from Nazdaq / SeekingAlpha and loads data into src/assets/data.json.
 2. Run 'npm start'.
 This fires up the React app in your web browser.
+If not, type localhost:3000 in your browser.
 3. Now use this app to search for financial data about your target company!

+## Possible Problem
+SeekingAlpha is the only available source for Earnings Call Transcript, yet it often blocks web scraping.
+Therefore, it is highly possible that you can't find information about the Earnings Call Transcript using this app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).